unmika/line-notify-and-register/README.md

 ```

 Runs the app in the development mode.
+Open http://localhost:3000/register to view it in the browser.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000/lineNotify to view it in the browser.